 What is the Penalty for Enticing a Child Under 16?

-Child enticement is a felony criminal offense in Massachusetts.
-Anyone convicted of enticing a child under 16 faces up to 5 years in state prison or up to 2.5 years in the house of Corrections.
-Anyone guilty of this statute is required to register as a sex offender in Massachusetts.
+Child enticement is a felony criminal offense.
+Also, anyone convicted of enticing a child under 16 faces up to 5 years in state prison or up to 2.5 years in the house of Corrections.
+Finally, anyone guilty of this statute is required to register as a sex offender in Massachusetts.